-Amounts drawn under the facility bear interest at rates of prime plus 0.0% to prime plus 1.0% (superseded facility - prime plus 0.50% to prime plus 1.50%) based on performance calculations and matures on March 8, 2016.
+The Company also has a credit facility (the "Credit Facility") with a syndicate of Canadian chartered banks that includes committed revolver facilities of \$73.0 million and U.S. \$22.5 million.
+As at December 31, 2014, no amounts were drawn under this facility (2013 - nil).
+Amounts drawn under the facility bear interest at rates of prime plus 0.0% to prime plus 1.0% based on performance calculations and matures on March 8, 2016.
 AGI is subject to certain financial covenants, including a maximum leverage ratio and a minimum debt service ratio, and is in compliance with all financial covenants.